Protecting Your Rights After a Driver Flees the Scene

 No immediate insurance information

-Insurance company pushback
+Insurance company resistance

-Complex liability issues
+Complex liability analysis

-What to Do After a Hit-and-Run Accident in Phoenix
+What to Do After a Hit and Run Accident in Phoenix

 - Make, model, and color